 Through one-on-one meetings, our trained faculty coaches work with students to establish academic goals.
 They help develop the strategies, utilize the skills, and establish and maintain the systems, structures, and routines that can support a student in meeting those goals.
 Coaching is student-driven, based on each student's definition of academic success.
-Coaches serve as facilitators for that success—asking questions that allow you to draw upon your own self-understanding and resourcefulness to create systems that will work for you, as individuals.
+Coaches serve as facilitators for that success—asking questions that allow students' to draw upon their own self-understanding and resourcefulness to create systems that will work for them, as individuals.

 Depending upon your individual needs, our coaches also may provide education about executive function and ADHD, teach skills, suggest strategies and hold students accountable for following through on plans.

 Students come to Coaching Services for support with:

 - Planning and prioritizing

 - Sustaining motivation